 Instructions

-• PREP: Preheat the oven to 350 degrees F. Generously grease a pie pan, cake pan, or skillet with cooking spray.
+• Preheat the oven to 350ยฐF.
+Grease a pie pan, cake pan, or skillet with cooking spray.

-• DIP: Quickly dip each biscuit in the melted butter, shaking off the excess and then dip the biscuit in the cinnamon sugar mixture, making sure to generously coat both sides.
-Shake off the excess.
+• Dip each biscuit in melted butter, shake off excess, then coat generously in cinnamon sugar.
+Shake off excess.
 (See Note 2.)

-• FROSTING: Meanwhile, prepare the frosting by using a hand mixer to beat together softened cream cheese and butter until smooth and creamy.
-Mix in vanilla extract and a pinch of salt.
-Mix.
-Add powdered sugar and beat until smooth.
+• Meanwhile, use a hand mixer to beat together softened cream cheese and butter until smooth.
+Mix in vanilla extract, salt, and powdered sugar until creamy.

-• FROSTING CONT.: Optional: transfer frosting to a piping bag or resealable plasti bag and cut off the tip.
-Pipe in a swirl across the cake.
-Or, just spread frosting across the top with a table knife.
+• Optional: transfer frosting to a piping bag or resealable plastic bag, cut off the tip, and pipe across the cake.
+Alternatively, spread frosting with a table knife.

-• ENJOY: Remove the cake and let cool for about 5-7 minutes before frosting.
-Pipe the frosting over the cake and cut into slices to serve.
-Serve warm -- this is when it tastes best!
+• Remove the cake and let it cool for 5-7 minutes before frosting.
+Pipe frosting over the cake, slice, and serve warm for the best taste!

 Video